Marches of Time 2025

 Saturday the 19th of July 2025

-Bringing History to Life, with something for everyone in the settings of wonderful Marches family homes.
+Bringing History to Life, with something for everyone in the setting of this wonderful Marches family home.

-Stroll and picnic in the gardens with Stokesay Court as your backdrop, before being entertained by a variety of interesting speakers.
-Even stay on for the fun evening entertainment.
+Stroll and picnic in the gardens with Stokesay Court as your backdrop, before being entertained by a variety of interesting speakers in the house.

-Meet Re-enactors in period dress, watch the falconry display, enjoy home-cooked food & barista coffee and explore the grounds.
+Meet Re-enactors in period dress, watch the falconry display, enjoy home-cooked food, barista coffee & local ice cream and explore the grounds.

 The Line up for 2025 so far: